Siamang: Distribution and habitat

-Ecology and behaviour
+Ecology and behavior

+Siamangs have an ecology and relationship between two types of gibbons that share the same habitat.
+Those include the Agile gibbon and Lar gibbon.
+Both of the gibbons that live with the siamangs are Hylobates rather than Symphalangus.
+When two siamangs meet, they often have a bond with each other.
+They might also communicate by using their throat pouches and shouts to communicate when they feel excited, relaxed, trying to mate, or threatened.
+While siamangs use loud sounds, they also use body language to communicate.
+They use sign language or pointing to make others aware of what they need or what they want to do.

 Diet

 The siamang eats mainly various parts of plants.
 The Sumatran siamang is more frugivorous than its Malayan relative, with fruit making up to 60% of its diet.
 The siamang eats at least 160 species of plants, from vines to woody plants.
-Its major food source is figs (Ficus spp.
+Its major food source is figs (Ficus spp.).
 The siamang prefers to eat ripe rather than unripe fruit, and young rather than old leaves.
 It eats flowers and a few animals, mostly insects.
 When the siamang eats large flowers, it eats only the corollae (petals), but it eats all parts of smaller flowers, with the small fruit collected in its hand before being consumed.
 When it eats big and hard seeds or seeds with sharp edges, it peels out the fruit flesh and throws away the seed.
 Although its diet consists of substantial portions of fruit, it is the most folivorous of all members of Hylobatidae.
 As it is also the largest gibbon, it fits well with the general primate dietary trend in which larger primates tend to be more folivorous.